Man Files Malpractice Lawsuit For Undiagnosed Cancer

 The lawsuit alleges the defendants were negligent because they failed to diagnose the man’s cancer, perform tests to determine cancer or notice significant changes in his blood tests.
 As a result, he claims he has suffered physical and personal damages that would not have occurred if he had been diagnosed earlier.

-The New York Law Offices of Scott C. Gottlieb and Associates, LLP, have vast experience in cancer misdiagnosis lawsuits.
+Scott C. Gottlieb, Injury Law Attorney, has vast experience in cancer misdiagnosis lawsuits.
 If you feel that you or a loved one has suffered because of a cancer misdiagnosis, turn to Scott C. Gottlieb, Injury Law Attorney.
 Call us at (800) 825-5529 or contact us via our online contact form.
 Our offices are located in Binghamton, Elmira, Rochester, Watertown, and Syracuse.
 There is no charge for the consultation.